aguslr/multibootusb/docs/index.md

 ---
 # MultiBoot USB

-This is a project that contains a collection of [GRUB][] files and scripts that will allow you to create a pendrive capable of booting different ISO files.
+This is a project that contains a collection of [GRUB][] files and scripts that will allow you to create a pendrive capable of booting [different ISO files][isos].

 ![Demo GIF]({{ "/assets/img/demo.gif" | relative_url }} "Demo")